 Up until recently, I used Google Sheets (an alternative to Excel) to plan out my time.
 But I have since changed to using Google Calendar instead.
 This switch is due to the easy customization I can take advantage of in Google Calendar.
 I can easily move an event to another time or to another day.

-You should know by the first or second week of the semester which classes are more challenging than others.
+By the first or second week of the semester, you should know which classes are more challenging than others.
 So when you are about to start assignments, think of what will take you a long time to finish and what can be accomplished quickly.
 Prioritizing certain classes gives you a clue as to how much time you need to block out for each class.

 I’ve taken quite a few science courses and I know they will always take me longer than any other subject I take.
 So I tend to plan more time for those classes and assignments because I know the more time I study them and practice the concepts, the better my grade will be.